-SDSU Extension trains interested citizens to become “Masters” on a variety of topics.
-These Master volunteers then use what they have learned to facilitate Extension educational programming in their communities - sharing their expertise and providing services to South Dakota’s citizenry.
+The term “Master Volunteer” is bestowed upon individuals that complete SDSU Extension training in a specific discipline and make a volunteer service commitment.
+These master volunteers then use what they have learned to facilitate Extension educational programming in their communities, sharing their expertise and providing services to South Dakota’s citizenry.

-All SDSU Extension Master Volunteers:
+All SDSU Extension master volunteers:

-Master Volunteers may teach youth or adults, train other volunteers, or work on projects like community gardens.
+Master volunteers may teach youth or adults, train other volunteers or work on projects, like community gardens.

 "I love working as a volunteer with SDSU Extension as a South Dakota Master Gardener.
 My mind is stimulated with the up-to-date horticulture information provided which fuels my teaching portfolio which in turn connects me to my community."

 Volunteers are an integral part of meeting our mission, and we deeply value the passion and energy that each of our volunteers brings to SDSU Extension.
 Here we highlight their stories and their dedication to service.